Neelectric/BioLlama/timelog.md

 ### Friday - 22 Dec 2023
 * *1 hour* Further post-refactor benchmarking and RiP work
+* *0.5 hours* Adding comments to fileheaders for increased attribution transparency

 ### Saturday - 23 Dec 2023
 * *1 hour* Starting to add MedCPT support

 ### Sunday - 25 Dec 2023
 * *1.5 hours* Creating vectorstores for RCT20k train on GTE-Large and MedCPT in "bomrc", "brc" and "full" settings
+* *1 hour* Further benchmarking of RiPLlama and RAGLlama

+## Week 14 - 12 hours
 ### Monday - 26 Dec 2023
 * *1 hour* Fixing write_to_readme
 * *2.5 hours* Extensive work creating vectorstores for RCT200ktrain on GTE-Large and MedCPT in "bomrc", "brc" and "full" settings